Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Is There a VA Disability Rating for Hyperlipidemia?

-Now that we know what it is, is even possible to get a hyperlipidemia VA disability rating?
+Now that we know what it is, is it even possible to get a hyperlipidemia VA disability rating?

 No, the VA doesn’t view hyperlipidemia as a condition directly related to military service, as it’s primarily attributed to genetics, lifestyle, and age.
 Therefore, there is no hyperlipidemia VA rating (or VA rating for high cholesterol).